pulumi/docs/reference/pkg/nodejs/@pulumi/gcp/index.md

 <div class="pdoc-module-contents" markdown="1">
 <pre class="highlight"><span class='kd'>extends</span> ProviderResource</pre>

-The provider type for the google package.
+The provider type for the google-beta package.
 By default, resources use package-wide configuration settings, however an explicit `Provider` instance may be created and passed during resource construction to achieve fine-grained programmatic control over provider settings.
 See the [documentation](https://pulumi.io/reference/programming-model.html#providers) for more information.